Fraud in the Telecom industry and how KYC can help it stay protected

 - Companies need to reduce the heavy financial burden of fraud;

 - Companies need to protect their reputation as operators that people can trust.

 Experts of BASIS ID believe that an effective identity verification service is a key to detect and prevent telecom fraud before it even happens.

 Driven by customers and fraud intolerance, BASIS ID is a digital verification vendor that helps to protect your core business and revenues.

 BASIS ID is a listed company group in NASDAQ First North Sweden (ZIGN: SE0012930105) and follows every regulatory obligation meaning strong reporting, corporate governance, licensing, and compliance with international laws such as GDPR, data localization laws, and FATF.

-BASIS ID verification service involves full biometric identification which consists of 500 video frames biometric and liveness analysis, 3D face modelling for motion, rotation and blinking analysis, facial expressions analysis and comparison with the identity document.
+BASIS ID KYC and AML Solution involves full biometric identification which consists of 500 video frames biometric and liveness analysis, 3D face modelling for motion, rotation and blinking analysis, facial expressions analysis and comparison with the identity document.
 It is simply impossible to trick such a system.

 Feel free to reach BASIS ID experts for any queries and additional information.